 Sensory impairments such as those related to vision and hearing, are often associated with military experience.
 Sensory impairments may present themselves as, but are not limited to, functional limitations related to vision impairments, blindness, hearing loss, or deafness.
 Accommodations for sensory impairments vary, but may focus on access to technology, documentation, and the need for support services.

 Severe burns may not be an injury where one might expect accommodations would be necessary, but functional limitations associated with fine or gross motor skills, sensitivity to temperature (both heat and cold), prolonged exposure to sunlight, handling stress and emotions, and issues related to sleep disorders are not atypical for those with burn injuries.

 To obtain a better understanding of injuries commonly experienced by our population, contact us.

 The Job Accommodation Network (JAN), a Department of Labor (DOL) program, offers free, confidential guidance on workplace accommodations and disability employment issues for all individuals with disabilities, including wounded, ill and injured Veterans.
 JAN consultants offer one-on-one guidance on accommodations, Americans with Disabilities Act (ADA) issues, and other areas to both private and federal employers.

-The Warrior Transition Command (WTC) and the U.S. Army Wounded Warrior Program (AW2) can help connect employers with helpful resources on reasonable accommodations and facilitate a conversation between supervisors and the Veterans on the most effective accommodations.
+The Warrior Care and Transition Program (WCTP) and the U.S. Army Wounded Warrior Program (AW2) can help connect employers with helpful resources on reasonable accommodations and facilitate a conversation between supervisors and the Veterans on the most effective accommodations.
 To contact us, click here.